mdseguridad/cp-migration/README.md

  ```
 # Notes
 - Big objects and services files may required procces by smaller batchs
-- Take not of missed objects when you import rules.
+- Take note of missed objects when you import rules.
 Check object, delete policy packge and try again.